CHMBRB/SimpleFakeDataUtility/README.md

 ### Activate The Pipenv Virtual Environment

-Activation of the pipenv virtual environment is achieved by navigating to the python project's directory `./src/app` in a terminal and issuing the command: `pipenv shell`
+Activation of the pipenv virtual environment is achieved by navigating to the python project's directory `./src/app` (and/or the local directory of the Pipfile item) in a terminal and issuing the command: `pipenv shell`

 ### Running Main Program